adiman1/liveheartrate/data source/source_explained.md

 ### 3.1 Byte 0 – Flags

-1) Flags are indicators that show whether optional attributes are present.
+1) Flags are indicators that show whether certain attributes/features are present or not.

-2) Since there are 8 bits, each one signifies the presence/absence of a feature.
+2) Since there are 8 bits, each one signifies the presence/absence of a attribute/feature.

 3) Therfore the SIG Defined flag attributes for each bit in Byte 0 are